AceRB-notabot/KanaShift/README.md

 ---

-## Security Notes and Limitations
+### Security posture and Use cases

-KanaShift is not “weak obfuscation”, but also not “strong encryption”.
+KanaShift is neither “weak obfuscation” nor “strong encryption”.
-It is cryptographically hardened obfuscation: it uses real crypto to make reversal expensive, while intentionally preserving text structure and usability.
+It is best understood as **cryptographically hardened obfuscation**: it uses real cryptographic primitives to make reversal expensive, while intentionally preserving text structure and usability.

-With a strong 16-character password, guessing becomes extremely impractical, but the design does not provide the guarantees of modern authenticated encryption.
+With a strong 16-character password, guessing becomes extremely impractical, but the design does not provide the guarantees of modern authenticated encryption (AEAD) and is not intended as a drop-in replacement for it.

+KanaShift is designed for reversible masking of human-readable text in UIs, logs, demos, and identifiers, where stable tokenization, copy/paste friendliness, and visually plausible output matter.
+The PBKDF2 500K setting increases the cost of password guessing, but does not turn the output into conventional ciphertext.

-As an open-source project, its strength comes from scrutiny rather than secrecy.
-Any weaknesses are expected to surface through review rather than obscurity.
+As an open-source project, its strength comes from scrutiny rather than secrecy; any weaknesses are expected to surface through review rather than obscurity.

 ### Calibration